 Oily pasta had been on my mind.
-I wanted to create a rustic pasta dish that wasn't heavy on sauce, yet flavorsome.
-I craved oily texture on the pasta while not oily in flavor, but with subtle sharpness.
+I wanted a rustic pasta dish that wasn't heavy on sauce, yet deeply flavorful.
+I craved an oily texture that coated the pasta without tasting overtly oily, but with a quiet, deliberate sharpness.
 It was a tall order, even if it was mine.
 So, I put on my apron and entered the kitchen without much expectation.
-I grabbed spicy Italian sausage because the sausage is always the correct choice, Pecorino Romano for its sharpness, and tomato for its tangy acid.
+I reached for spicy Italian sausage—because sausage is always the correct choice—Pecorino Romano for its sharpness, and half a tomato for its bright acidity.

 Rare, but it happened.
-My craving for an oily flavorsome pasta dish that felt rustic was satisfied on the first recipe test of Penne Rigate All'Olio In Stile Rustico.
+My craving for an oily, deeply flavorful pasta dish—one that felt distinctly rustic—was satisfied on the first test of Penne Rigate All'Olio In Stile Rustico.

 INGREDIENTS